Where can I read New York laws and cases? What is legal research?

 The legal research services, Westlaw, LexisAdvance, and E-books, help you find laws and cases that define legal issues.
 Since legal research requires coordinating common legal principles and the facts that happened to you, organizing your research is essential.

-You must come to the Public Access Law Libraries to use Westlaw, LexisAdvance and E-books because only recent cases and laws are on the Internet.
+You must come to the Public Access Law Libraries to use Westlaw, LexisAdvance and E-books.
 Books that explain the laws and services that update cases are laws are only available in the Public Access Law Libraries.